jrroosevelt/VS2PCG/VS2PCG_Card_Clarifications.md

 ## \*\* Spider-Man \*\* (SC)
 Set: Webheads
 **Ultimate Spider-Man**
 **Ultimate Spider-Man** lets Spidey strike multiple times in a combat.
-If he strikes the same character more than once, add his ATK toget
+If he strikes the same character more than once, add his ATK together for each strike and then compare it to the enemy's DEF.
+For example, if he has 5 ATK and strikes a character three times compare a total of 15 ATK to that character's DEF.
+He can also split up his strikes if he's in combat with multiple enemies (such as if he's being team attacked).

 # Spider-Man Noir
 Set: Crossover Vol. 2